mescobargodoy/vegas-sims/README.md

+This repository contains simple python functions to submit VEGAS jobs to condor queue.
+You need VEGAS installed.
+The purpose of this repository is to keep track of the methods used to process simulation files in order to assess the reconstruction of the depth of first interaction using the Image Template Method.
+Only useful in the vhe cluster at UCSC.

 Simulation files can be found here `/data_disks/vhe1a/mc/CARE_V6_05Wobble/`.

 Try running the following in the terminal first to get the first interaction depth truth: